What becomes of Hollywood’s child stars? VHS Revival brings you a case in point

 Buzz McCallister: No, for three reasons: A, I’m not that lucky.
 Two, we use smoke detectors and D, we live on the most boring street in the whole United States of America, where nothing even remotely dangerous will ever happen.
 Period.

 Temple would become something of a recluse in her later years, but in many ways she was the exception to the rule.
 Unlike many of her peers, she would not succumb to the ravages of the industry, but early Hollywood was rife with schedule-fulfilling narcotic stimulants, and stars were regularly sent to a studio-imposed doctor who would inject their stars with regular doses of ‘vitamins’.
-Perhaps the most tragic case of the era was that of Judy Garland, who would immortalise herself as Dorothy in 1939’s The Wizard of Oz at the age of 16.
+Perhaps the most tragic case of the era was that of Judy Garland, who would immortalise herself as Dorothy in 1939’s The Wizard of Oz at the age of just 16.
 The young actress was soon plagued by addictions to alcohol and pills — the result of gruelling work schedules and her struggles to live up to Metro Goldwyn Mayer’s image of beauty at a time when producers were known to refer to her as the ‘ugly duckling’.
-The actress would spend time in a sanitarium following a nervous breakdown as her addictions continued to spiral.
+The actress would spend time in a sanatorium following a nervous breakdown as her addictions continued to spiral.
 Worn to the bone, Garland was found dead in a bathtub from an overdose of barbiturates in 1969.
 She was 47 years of age.

-The studio system would ultimately succumb to the Supreme Court’s anti-trust laws, but a successful blueprint had been established, and there was a ceaseless influx of cutesy fodder primed for the merchandising machine from ambitious parents who were willing to sacrifice their own as celebrity became the be all and end all of a newly globalised world.
+The studio system would ultimately succumb to the Supreme Court’s anti-trust laws, but a successful blueprint had been established, and there was a ceaseless influx of cutesy fodder primed for the merchandise machine from ambitious parents who were willing to sacrifice their offspring as celebrity became the be all and end all of a newly globalised world.
 Child stars would thrive throughout the decades, and tragedy would carve out other avenues as the cocaine 80s exploded in a blizzard of Brat Pack decadence.
 At a time when the limelight was expanding to meet the demands of the modern media, extra promotional and advertising pressures would mount, and teen heartthrobs were expected to constantly maintain their manufactured image.

-Drew Barrymore was arguably the biggest story of the early 1980s having shot to fame at 6 after appearing in Steven Spielberg’s kids in peril blockbuster ET: The Extraterrestrial.
+Drew Barrymore was arguably the biggest story of the early 1980s having shot to fame at only 6 after appearing in Steven Spielberg’s kids in peril blockbuster ET: The Extraterrestrial.
 Barrymore, who had been starring in commercials since she was eleven months old, was young enough to believe that her latex co-star was in fact real, but her naivety was not always such a blessing.
-The actress has admitted to having her first line of coke when she was ten years old, and was already in rehab by the time she was fifteen.
+The actress has admitted to having her first line of cocaine at was ten years old, and was already in rehab by the time she was fifteen.
 Luckily, she was able to turn her life around and experienced something of an onscreen renaissance in the late 90s, but others weren’t so lucky.

 Harry: Where did he go?